The Tussauds Group: The 1900s

-In 1989, the Tussauds Group sold Wookey Hole.
+In 1989, the Tussauds Group sold Wookey Hole caves.
 In the same year, they opened the Rock Circus in the London Pavilion which focused on a rock and roll theme.
-Several other small acquisitions were made before 1990.

-In 1990, the company bought Alton Towers for £60 million.
-The park had initially been developed as an American style amusement park but was in need of renovation by the end of the eighties.
-After Tussauds took over Alton Towers, it was redeveloped into a theme park that intended to challenge the opening of Disneyland Paris.
-During the mid-nineties, the group continued to expand its theme parks with new attractions at both Warwick Castle and Alton Towers.
-The Alton Towers expansion included the introduction of the £20 million Alton Towers Hotel in 1996.
+In 1990, the company bought Alton Towers for £60 million and began to redevelop the park, including the introduction of the £20 million Alton Towers Hotel in 1996.
 The Madame Tussauds site in London also underwent development during the nineties, with renovations costing £1 million.
-The increase in the group's attractions as well as management portfolio meant that in 1992 the company moved to larger headquarters.
+The group's expansion resulted in the company moving to larger headquarters in 1992.

 In 1997, Madame Tussauds reintroduced travelling exhibitions.
 The tour started in Melbourne, Australia, before moving on to Sydney.
 After touring Australia, the site travelled to Singapore in 1999 then on to Hong Kong in 2000.
 However, the company liked Hong Kong's location and established a permanent exhibition in the Peak Tower.

-The Tussauds group moved into the European market in 1995, with a 40% stake in a new £300 million theme park, Port Aventura in Spain.
-Tussauds was in charge of the development as they were the primary shareholder.
-The new development quickly bought in 2.7 million new visitors annually.
-The 40% stake was sold in 1998 as the company looked to increase its portfolio in the United Kingdom.
-Tussauds’ management of Port Aventura ceased with the sale of the property.
-The money from the sale allowed the company to purchase Thorpe Park, in south-east England.
+The Tussauds group moved into the European market by acquiring a 40% stake in Port Aventura theme park in Spain, which was being developed for £300 million to open in 1995.
+Tussauds contributed to its development as they were a primary shareholder and subsequently took on the park's management.
+The new development quickly bought in 2.7 million visitors annually.
+The 40% stake was sold in 1998 and its management of the park ended as the company looked to increase its portfolio in the United Kingdom, subsequently purchasing Thorpe Park, in south-east England in 1998.

 In 1998, the group looked to open a Tussauds site in Las Vegas, with plans to open the exhibition in the Venetian Hotel and Casino complex.
 The Las Vegas site eventually opened in 1999 to large success, which led the company to look for another exhibition location in the United States.
 In 2000, the company opened a site in New York on 42nd Street.

-In 1999, after being part of Pearson for twenty years, Charterhouse Development Capital acquired the group.
-The new company bought in new management and sought to increase profits whilst continuing the company's growth.
+In 1999, after being a subsidiary of Pearson for twenty years, the Tussauds Group were sold to Charterhouse Development Capital.
+The new owners brought in new management and sought to increase profits whilst continuing the company's growth.